Knapp Medical Center: the mid- Vallely’s Only Primary Stroke Center

 Knapp Medical Center is certified as the only Advanced Primary Stroke Center in the Mid-Valley by The Joint Commission, the national accrediting organization for healthcare organizations.
 Knapp is also the only hospital in the Mid-Valley designated as a Primary (Level II) Stroke Facility by the Texas Department of State Health Services.

-In addition, Knapp also received the “Gold Plus” and “Target: Stroke Honor Roll” awards for care of stroke patients from the American Heart Association and American Stroke Association.
+In addition, Knapp also received the “Gold Plus” and “Target: Stroke Honor Roll” awards for the care of stroke patients from the American Heart Association and American Stroke Association.

 Stroke is an Emergency – Call 911 Without Delay